casper-network/docs-redux/docs/developers/json-rpc/errors.md

 # Casper JSON-RPC Error Codes
+[I don't think we will have a casper-json-rpc]
 The following document expands on custom error codes provided by `casper-json-rpc` crate.

 ## Error Codes